BoboTheBarbar/Playgrounds/Interview-Challanges/leanix/AgileBoard/docs/requirements/user-stories.md

         - The response includes the updated task details.
         - The task status can also be modified.

-- [ ] **User Story 7:** As a user, I want to partially update an existing task, so that I can modify specific attributes of a task.
+- [x] **User Story 7:** As a user, I want to partially update an existing task, so that I can modify specific attributes of a task.
     - **Endpoint:** `PATCH /tasks/{id}`
     - **Acceptance Criteria:**
         - The endpoint accepts partial task attributes.
         - The specified task is updated with the new attributes.
         - The response includes the updated task details.

-- [ ] **User Story 8:** As a user, I want to delete a task, so that I can remove tasks that are no longer needed.
+- [/] **User Story 8:** As a user, I want to delete a task, so that I can remove tasks that are no longer needed.
     - **Endpoint:** `DELETE /tasks/{id}`
     - **Acceptance Criteria:**
         - The specified task is deleted.